itcig/sagecontroller/README.md

 # Controller

-WordPress package to enable a controller when using Blade with [Sage 9](https://roots.io/sage/).
+WordPress package to enable a controller when using Timber/Twig with [Sage 9](https://roots.io/sage/).
+This also requires heavy modification of Sage 9 to use.

 ## Installation